-In general, Taxes (whether income tax or capital gains tax) will not be levied on the disposal or deemed disposal of Tier 2 Notes by a Non-Resident Noteholder unless the profits made on the disposal or deemed disposal of such Tier 2 Notes are from a South African source or are attributable to a permanent establishment of that Non-Resident Noteholder in South Africa during the relevant year of assessment of that Non-Resident Noteholder.
+Taxes (whether income tax or capital gains tax) will not be levied on the disposal or deemed disposal of the Notes by a Non-Resident Noteholder unless the profits made on the disposal or deemed disposal of such Notes are from a South African source or are attributable to a permanent establishment of that Non-Resident Noteholder in South Africa during the relevant year of assessment of that Non-Resident Noteholder.
 An applicable DTA may provide such Non-Resident Noteholder with relief from such Taxes.